What Bugs Eat Magnolia Trees?

 • Remove badly damaged leaves.

-• Use Trichogramma platneri which parasitizes Omnivorous looper larvae.
+• Use Trichogramma platneri, which parasitizes Omnivorous looper larvae.
 This wasp is commercially available.

 • As a last resort, spray magnolia leaves with a systemic pesticide.